awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 Superusers can access all objects regardless of GRANT and REVOKE commands that set object privileges\.

+## Usage Notes for Column\-Level Privileges<a name="r_GRANT-usage-notes-clp"></a>

+The following usage notes apply to column\-level privileges on Amazon Redshift tables and views\.
+These notes describe tables; the same notes apply to views unless we explicitly note an exception\.

+For an Amazon Redshift table, you can grant only the SELECT and UPDATE privileges at the column level\.
+For an Amazon Redshift view, you can grant only the SELECT privilege at the column level\.

+The ALL keyword is a synonym for SELECT and UPDATE privileges combined when used in the context of a column\-level GRANT on a table\.

+If you don't have SELECT privilege on all columns in a table, performing a SELECT operation for all columns \(`SELECT *`\) fails\.

+If you have SELECT or UPDATE privilege on a table or view and add a column, you still have the same privileges on the table or view and thus all its columns\.

+Only a table's owner or a superuser can grant column\-level privileges\.

+The WITH GRANT OPTION clause isn't supported for column\-level privileges\.

+You can't hold the same privilege at both the table level and the column level\.
+For example, the user `data_scientist` can't have both SELECT privilege on the table `employee` and SELECT privilege on the column `employee.department`\.
+Consider the following results when granting the same privilege to a table and a column within the table:
++ If a user has a table\-level privilege on a table, then granting the same privilege at the column level has no effect\.
++ If a user has a table\-level privilege on a table, then revoking the same privilege for one or more columns of the table returns an error\.
+Instead, revoke the privilege at the table level\.
++ If a user has a column\-level privilege, then granting the same privilege at the table level returns an error\.
++ If a user has a column\-level privilege, then revoking the same privilege at the table level revokes both column and table privileges for all columns on the table\.

+You can't grant column\-level privileges on late\-binding views\.

+You must have table\-level SELECT privilege on the base tables to create a materialized view\.
+Even if you have column\-level privileges on specific columns, you can't create a materialized view on only those columns\.
+However, you can grant SELECT privilege to columns of a materialized view, similar to regular views\.

+To look up grants of column\-level privileges, use the [PG\_ATTRIBUTE\_INFO](r_PG_ATTRIBUTE_INFO.md) view\.

 ## Examples<a name="r_GRANT-examples"></a>

  The following example grants the SELECT privilege on the SALES table to the user `fred`\.